220110-Java-React-Enterprise/Team-A-New/README.md

 ## Features

-I took the initiative and started my part by building a project that meets the minimum requirement. for that startup project, I had built the ORM and persistence and the Web Servlet which uses the ORM to persist the data to the database.
+I had built the ORM and persistence and the Web Servlet which uses the ORM to persist the data to the database.
 I used postman to test my ORM using Post, get, put, delete requests which implemented the CRUD operations.
 I showed a demo of the project and postman to my teammates during our working on the project and helped them in understanding the different parts of the project, especially the postman.
 I also included File Logging of exceptions and error handlings.